Ceasar/regex/README.md

     *Reg> Or (Literal 'a') (Literal 'b')
     (a|b)

-Alternatively one can just convert directly from strings.
-Note however, that Concat must be explicility specified.
+Alternatively one can create a regular directly from a string.
+Note, however, that Concat must be explicitly specified.

     *Reg> eval "(a|b)"
     (a|b)
     *Reg> eval "((a&b)|(b&c))"
     ((ab)|(bc))

-You can also convert RegExs to NFAs like the kind we had before.
+One can also convert RegExs to NFAs like the kind we had before.

     *Reg> build (eval "(a|b)")
     NFA (fromList [0,1,2,3,4,5]) (fromList [Move 1 'a' 2,Move 3 'b' 4,Emove 0 1,Emove 0 3,Emove 2 5,Emove 4 5]) 0 (fromList [5])

-Lastly, you can use RegExs to match Strings.
+Lastly, one can use RegExs to match Strings.

     *Reg> matches "(a|b)" "a"
     True